bayareawebpro/laravel-simple-csv/README.md

 ```

 #### Speed Tips
-- Queries are much faster if you specify the exact fields in the query.
+- Queries are much faster if you specify the exact fields needed in the `get()` method.
-- Using the DB Facade instead of Eloquent can yield faster results as well.
+- Using the DB Facade instead of Eloquent can yield faster results.
-- Using the queue worker, you can import a several thousand rows at a time without much impact on the server.
+- Using the queue worker, you can import a several thousand rows at a time without much impact.
 - Be sure to use "Database Transactions", "Chunking" and "Timeout Detection" to insure safe imports.

 #### PhpUnit Results:
 - OK (4 tests, 5 assertions)